 Possession of a baccalaureate degree or its academic equivalent from an academic institution recognized by Dalhousie University, in which the language of instruction is English, or four years of full-time post-secondary instruction at a university where English is the primary language of instruction and in a country where English is the principal language; otherwise, a satisfactory score on an approved English language examination is required.
 The Program requirement for the TOEFL is 580.

-To be admitted to an academic program, an applicant must be accepted by a professor into his/her research program in addition to meeting the other requirements for admission.
+To be admitted to the MASc or PhD programs, an applicant must be accepted by a professor into his/her research program in addition to meeting the other requirements for admission.

 - The MASc degree requires 4 courses and a research thesis.

 - The PhD Degree requires 4 courses if a candidate already has a research Master’s degree; otherwise, it requires 8 courses.
 An original research thesis is also required.